MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

 ## Importing a COBOL Host Definition (CICS)

-The following steps will allow importing a COBOL copybook into the HIS Designer for Logic Apps.
-This COBOL program follows the CICS ELM Link [Programming Model](choosing-the-appropriate-programming-model1.md).
+The following steps show how to import a COBOL copybook into the HIS Designer for Logic Apps.
+This COBOL program follows the CICS ELM Link [programming model](choosing-the-appropriate-programming-model1.md).

 1. Select on the Component node and then Import and Host Definition.